-As illustrated on Figure 9: Existing Transportation Network, the existing road network in relation to the plan area consists of 338 Avenue on the north, 32nd Street on the west, and 48th Street to the east.
-The internal road network within the Trilogy Plains ASP will connect to these boundary roads and provide the plan area with direct access to the regional road network, supporting the efficient movement of residents and employees to and from the plan area.
+As illustrated in Figure 10: Existing Transportation Network, the existing road network in relation to the Plan Area consists of 338 Avenue to the north, 32nd Street to the west, and 48th Street to the east.
+The internal road network within the Trilogy Plains ASP will connect to these boundary roads, providing direct access to the regional road network, which will support the efficient movement of residents and employees to and from the Plan Area.